cyberos01/project-cloudformation/README.md

 4. Configure the new WordPress instance to shut down automatically

 5. Monitor the instance using Availability Monitoring feature of the R53

+### Project Reference

+* Task 1: Create a CloudFormation stack
+* Task 2: Create an AMI of the WordPress instance
+* Task 3: Configure Auto Scaling to launch a new WordPress instance
+* Task 4: Configure the new WordPress instance to shut down automatically
+• Task 5: Monitor the instance using Availability Monitoring feature of the R53